Fire Prevention Office

 Arlington Restaurant Initiative

 In an effort to increase safety for citizens and to provide restaurant owners and staff with resources to maximize their safety and viability, the Arlington County Police Department has partnered with County agencies to establish the Arlington Restaurant Initiative (ARI).
 The Arlington County Fire Marshal’s Office (FMO) collaborated in the development of the effective practices and ARI standards.

-The primary focus of the FMO in the initiative is working with businesses to provide guidance on fire safe practices for businesses and Assembly occupancies, such as proper maintenance of mechanical and fire protection equipment, maintaining safe capacity levels in compliance with the Statewide Fire Prevention Code and the approved capacity certificate, and ensuring safe and efficient access and egress is properly maintained.
+The primary focus of the FMO in the initiative is working with businesses to provide guidance on fire safe practices for businesses and Assembly occupancies, such as proper maintenance of mechanical and fire protection equipment, maintaining safe capacity levels in compliance with the Statewide Fire Prevention Code and the approved Capacity Certificate for COs issued prior to March 2022 or Maximum Occupant Load Sign for COs issued March 2022 onward, and ensuring safe and efficient access and egress is properly maintained.

 Arlington Restaurant Initiative (ARI)